mprog-apps/mr-potatohead/iOS.md

 ## Getting started

 Because of the short time limit, you'll start out with a partly set up Xcode project.
-Go to [insert git repo link] and fork this repository.
+Go to [this git repository](https://github.com/mprog-apps/mr-potatohead-ios) and fork it.
 Next, clone this repository onto your computer.

 Go the the newly cloned repository on your computer and have a look around.
 You'll notice that there is a `Mr. Potatohead` folder, a file called `Mr. Potatohead.xcodeproj`, and a README.md.
 The `Mr. Potatohead.xcodeproj` file is the file that contains your project.
 Go ahead and open this file.
 If everything goes to plan this should open the Mr. Potatohead project in Xcode.